Why It's a Huge Mistake to Buy an Email List

 A healthy list is a profitable list.
 Over time, some subscribers will naturally become inactive, and email addresses can become invalid.
 That's why list hygiene is so important.
 You should "regularly remove people who don't open your emails to keep your list effective."
 This might feel counterintuitive—why would you want to shrink your list?
 But cleaning out inactive subscribers improves your deliverability rates, protects your sender reputation, and ensures your engagement metrics are accurate.
 Keep an eye on your bounce rates and open rates.
 A sudden spike in bounces or a steady decline in opens are signs that it’s time for a cleanup.

-Keeping Your List Healthy and Engaged
+Keep Your List Clean and Active

 Once someone joins your list, the work has just begun.
 Your job is to nurture that relationship by providing consistent value.
 A great rule of thumb is to "avoid overwhelming your subscribers with emails.
 Stick to what your subscribers opted in for."
 If they signed up for a weekly newsletter, don’t suddenly start sending them daily promotions.
 Respecting their inbox is key to long-term engagement.
 Before you remove an inactive subscriber, consider sending a re-engagement campaign to win them back.
 A simple "Are we still a good match?" email can sometimes be all it takes to remind them why they subscribed in the first place.